gresskar/stattracker/README.md

 # StatTracker

+*wip, don't try to run it yet unless you want to contribute to development*

 A TF2 SourceMod plugin for tracking stats.
 Useful for leaderboards and achievements.

 The `src/` directory contains the SourcePawn source code for StatTracker